-Keep your boat in good condition for years to come by taking the time to ensure you boat is stored properly.
+Purchasing a boat is a huge investment.
+To keep it in excellent condition for years to come requires maintenance, and ensuring it is stored properly when it is not being used.
 To truly protect your boat from the elements, pests, extreme weather, and other harms, you should consider a storage unit rather than leaving your boat in the backyard or driveway.
-You’ve invested a lot of money in this boat, you should do everything you can to make sure you get your money’s worth.

-- Yes.
-You’ll want to drain the fuel or run the engine with a fuel stabilizer.
-Because the boat won’t be outside in frigid temperatures you won’t need to antifreeze the system since the chance of the engine freezing won’t be an issue.
+- Since the boat won’t be outside in frigid temperatures you won’t need to antifreeze the system.
 Review your owner’s manual for additional tips and insights for storing your boat over the winter months.

-- Before renting any outdoor storage unit, check the unit for any leaks or cracks in the walls and ceiling.
-If you’re still worried about moisture getting into your storage unit, or live in a high humidity area, you can use charcoal, kitty litter, or any other moisture absorber to help protect your items.
+- If you’re still worried about moisture getting into your storage unit, or live in a high humidity area, you can use charcoal, kitty litter, or any other moisture absorber to help protect your items.
 If using any one of these moisture absorbers, remember to check on them every few weeks and change them out.
 Another option for ensuring moisture stays out of your unit is to rent a climate-controlled storage unit.
 These units were created for storing items that have a greater chance of being damaged due to humidity or extreme temperatures.

-- One way to keep musty and other unwanted odors at bay by placing open boxes of baking soda around (and inside) your boat.
-Another option for keeping odors away is to use desiccant bags which is great for keeping odors away.
+- Another option for keeping odors away is to use desiccant bags which is great for keeping odors away.

-- You should never leave ethanol in your fuel tanks.
-Ethanol absorbs water out of the atmosphere and will cause rust in your tanks.
+- Ethanol absorbs water out of the atmosphere and will cause rust in your tanks.

 - Check the hull for gelcoat blisters, cracks, or any other damage with may have happened over the summer.